CRUD Statements «Prev Next»

 Objective Describe how to insert data with Transact-SQL.

-Inserting Data via Transact SQL
+Inserting Data using the INSERT statement and Transact SQL

 To insert data into a table, you use the INSERT Transact-SQL statement.
 With the INSERT statement you can specify the names of specific columns with which to insert data, or you can insert data into all of the table columns.